 American Mensa was founded in 1960.
 The first meeting took place on September 30, 1960, at the Brooklyn home of Peter and Ines Sturgeon with five other members attending.

 Permian Basin Mensa was organized in about 1962 by Richard Reed, Jim Jordan, Pat Beck, Hugh White, Len Caryl, Nellie Fields and Ed Rosskelly.
-Jim Jordan was the first LocSec of Permian Basin Mensa; Hugh White was the second in 1968.
-Hugh served until 1985, at which time he nominated the present Local Secretary Mike Craddock.
-Of Permian Basin's organizers Len, and Nellie are still active members of the local group.
+Jim Jordan was the first LocSec (local secretary) of Permian Basin Mensa; Hugh White was the second in 1968.
+Hugh served until 1985, at which time he nominated Secretary Mike Craddock.
+Mike was succeeded in turn by Robert Volkmann.

-Richard Reed was the first editor of Permian Basin's newsletter, PerMensa, followed by Hugh White, Jim Stevens, Sweet Dave Ross, Nancy Calhoon, Mike Craddock, Tom Whiles, Sharon Colbert, and Shirley Volkmann.
+Richard Reed was the first editor of PBM's newsletter, PerMensa, followed by Hugh White, Jim Stevens, Sweet Dave Ross, Nancy Calhoon, Mike Craddock, Tom Whiles, Will Clack, Sharon Colbert, Ed Rowland, Shirley Volkmann, Stanley Reynolds, and now back to Shirley.